AhmedAlfahdi/Mech.Eng.Hub/README.md

             >  /_/  /_/\___/\___/_/ /_(_)  /_____/_/ /_/\__, (_)  /_/ /_/\__,_/_.___/    <
             >                                          /____/                            <

-                                          Https://AhmedAlfadi.github.io
+                              Better Engineering through Better Learning
 ```

 # The Mechanical Engineering Hub

-Opinionated list of things I wish I knew when I started my journey in Mechanical Engineering.
+Opinionated collection of websites, software, and guides for Mechanical Engineers.
 This is a living document and will be updated as I learn more.
 If you have any suggestions, feel free to open an issue.

 >[!NOTE]
 > The list has one goal in mind: to make a list of the best of the best only.
 Quality over quantity.
 Inspired by [awesome-mecheng](https://github.com/m2n037/awesome-mecheng?tab=readme-ov-file#for-cad).